aliceinapiland/AdvancedVirtualAPIJam/SecurityJam/Lab 4 - JWT/Readme.md

 # **Summary**

 * In this lab, you learned how to use Apigee's out of the box JWT policies to both generate and verify a JWT.
 Now you can use these policies to actually secure an API using JWT security.
-To do so, you would first want to authenticate a user against their IdP before calling GenerateJWT and issuing the JWT back to that user (for simplicity, we did not do this step in this lab).
-Then the API that is protected would invoke VerifyJWT (either directly or via an Apigee endpoint) to verify the JWT and read its claims.
+To do so, you would first want to authenticate a user against their IdP (which also contains "claims" about that user/principal) before calling GenerateJWT and issuing the JWT with claims back to that user (for simplicity, we skipped the user authentication step in this lab and hard coded the claims).
+The API that is protected would invoke VerifyJWT (either directly or via an Apigee endpoint) to verify the JWT and read/verify its claims.

 # **References**